Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:framework} we present the framework: system model, metrics, and definitions.
-Then, we present construction and analysis in Section~\ref{anon}, and in Section \ref{discussion}, we provide some discussion about Section~\ref{conclusion} we conclude from the results.
+In Section~\ref{sec:framework}, we present the framework: system model, metrics, and definitions.
+Then, we present the construction and analysis in Section~\ref{anon}.
+In Section~\ref{discussion}, we discuss how inter-user dependency affects system privacy, and in Section~\ref{conclusion}, we conclude from the results.